Analysis of affordable housing need

 Band 1 bed 2 bed 3 bed 4 bed 5 bed 6 bed Total

 The greatest fall in applications is for 1-bed properties.
-Demand for 4-bed properties has increased slightly compared to a year ago.
+Small falls in demand have been recorded across all other property sizes compared to a year ago.

 Table 1.2 Property size breakdown of households on the housing register